-- B. Projects With Minimal Potential to Cause Effects Certain GDOT maintenance activities and minor highway projects may constitute an undertaking, as defined in 36 CFR 800.16(y) but have minimal potential to affect Historic Properties included in or considered eligible for the NRHP as agreed upon by the signatory parties and enumerated in Section 5.3 of the Cultural Resources Manual. - 1.
-Each project will be reviewed for applicability per 36 CFR 800.16(y) by GDOT Cultural Resources Staff. - 2.
-Project types that are agreed to have minimal potential to affect Historic Properties will be categorized as excluded from further Section 106 review and consultation provided that they are limited to the noted activities and meet all associated conditions previously agreed to by all signatories as defined in Section 5.3 of the Cultural Resource Manual.
-Each project fitting the activities described in Section 5.3 of the Cultural Resources Manual will be documented by GDOT Cultural Resources Staff and/or consultants with an internal GDOT memo or email (see Appendix H of the Cultural Resources Manual for template) and itemized as part of the Annual Report defined in Stipulation XII. - C. Screened Project Review
+Certain GDOT maintenance activities and minor highway projects may constitute an undertaking, as defined in 36 CFR 800.16(y) but do not have the potential to affect Historic Properties included in or considered eligible for the NRHP as agreed upon by the signatory parties and enumerated in Section 5.2 of the Cultural Resources Manual.

+- 1. Each project will be reviewed for applicability per 36 CFR 800.16(y) by GDOT Cultural Resources Staff. - 2.
+Each project fitting the activities described in Section 5.2 of the Cultural Resources Manual will be documented by GDOT Cultural Resources Staff and/or consultants with an internal GDOT memo or email (see Appendix B of the Cultural Resources Manual for template) and itemized as part of the Annual Report defined in Stipulation X.